czsdoge/CZSDoge/README.md

 ## Very Much Frequently Asked Questions ❓

-### How much czsdoge can exist? – So many puppies! 🐕
+### How much broccolicoin can exist? – So many puppies! 🐕
 Mid 2022 (approximately a year and a half after release) there will be approximately 100,000,000,000 coins.
 Each subsequent block will grant 10,000 coins to encourage miners to continue to